Is learning French worth it in 2025?

 1. French is an Official Language of International Organizations 🌍

-French isn't just spoken in France—it's one of the official working languages of major international organizations:
+French is one of the official working languages of major international organizations:

 - United Nations (UN)